Conversational UI

 Typical Use Cases

-Typical use cases include the following:
+Typical use cases for Conversational UI include the following:

 • Create a chat interface for users to chat with Large Language Models (LLM).